{{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

 This is the question everyone asks before taking the ferry.
 The answer depends on what you are looking for, and the two islands are complementary rather than competitive.

-Choose Koh Rong if you want life, large beaches, parties, a variety of accommodations and restaurants, and the possibility to explore an island large enough to spend several days.
+Choose Koh Rong if you want life, large beaches, parties, a variety of accommodations and restaurants, and the possibility to explore an island large enough to occupy several days.
 The village of Koh Touch, on the southwest tip, is lively day and night.
 Long Beach, to the northwest, is one of the most beautiful and longest beaches in Cambodia.
-The island is large enough (78 km²) that you can easily get lost.
+The island is large enough (78 km²) to get lost in.

-Choose Koh Rong Sanloem if you are looking for tranquility, nature, fewer people, sunsets without music, and particularly clear waters.
-The island is smaller (9 km²), less developed, and the beaches of Saracen Bay and Lazy Beach have a soft and soothing atmosphere reminiscent of what Koh Samui was like in the 1980s.
+Choose Koh Rong Sanloem if you are looking for tranquility, nature, small numbers, sunset without music, and particularly clear water.
+The island is smaller (9 km²), less developed, and the beaches of Saracen Bay and Lazy Beach have a soft and soothing atmosphere that still resembles what Koh Samui was like in the 1980s.

 If you have five days or more, combine the two — a ferry connects the two islands in 15 minutes.
-Start with Koh Rong Sanloem (arriving in peace) and finish with Koh Rong (more energy before heading back to Sihanoukville).
+Start with Koh Rong Sanloem (arrival in calm) and finish with Koh Rong (more energy before heading back to Sihanoukville).

 Koh Rong is the second largest island in Cambodia after Koh Kong.
-Its terrain is hilly, covered by a dense jungle that occupies the interior of the island — barely crossed by a few paths.
-The beaches are concentrated on the west and northwest coasts, sheltered from the wind and with calm waters most of the year.
+Its terrain is hilly, covered with dense jungle that occupies the interior of the island — barely crossed by a few paths.
+The beaches are concentrated on the west and northwest coast, sheltered from the wind and with calm waters most of the year.

 Long Beach (4K Beach)

-A 45-minute walk north of Koh Touch (or 10 minutes by boat taxi), Long Beach — also known as 4K Beach — is the most spectacular beach on the island.
+A 45-minute walk north of Koh Touch (or 10 minutes by boat taxi), Long Beach — also called 4K Beach — is the most spectacular beach on the island.
 Four kilometers of pristine white sand, bordered by dense jungle, with no road and almost no development.
-The water is crystal blue, and the bottom is fine sand up to a hundred meters from the shore.
+The water is a transparent blue, and the bottom is fine sand extending up to a hundred meters from the shore.
 It is one of the most beautiful beaches in Southeast Asia, and it remains relatively untouched because it is not directly accessible by boat from Sihanoukville.

-A few small bungalows and one or two restaurants have opened on Long Beach, but the visitor numbers remain moderate.
-You need to bring your supplies — there are no shops in the middle of the beach.
+A few small bungalows and one or two restaurants have opened on Long Beach, but the attendance remains moderate.
+You need to bring your supplies — no shops in the middle of the beach.
 The path from Koh Touch crosses the jungle and takes about 45 minutes; closed shoes are recommended.

 Sok San Beach

-On the northwest coast, Sok San Beach is a long, less-frequented beach, with a few discreet resorts and a remote atmosphere.
-Accessible by boat taxi from Koh Touch or by a track through the island by motorbike.
-Ideal for travelers who want to stay on Koh Rong but escape the bustle of Koh Touch.
+On the northwest coast, Sok San Beach is a long, less frequented beach, with a few discreet resorts and an atmosphere of the end of the world.
+Accessible by boat taxi from Koh Touch or via a track through the island by motorcycle.
+Ideal for travelers who want to stay on Koh Rong but escape the hustle and bustle of Koh Touch.

-The interior of Koh Rong is a virtually untouched tropical rainforest, home to monkeys, snakes, birds, and a few endemic species.
-Paths exist but are not all marked — it is better to be accompanied or well-equipped (GPS, water, machete for some passages).
-A trail connects Koh Touch to Long Beach through the forest.
-Local operators offer guided jungle hikes, sometimes with an overnight stay in a hammock.
+The interior of Koh Rong is a practically untouched tropical rainforest, inhabited by monkeys, snakes, birds, and a few endemic species.
+There are paths, but not all are marked — it is better to be accompanied or well-equipped (GPS, water, machete for some passages).
+A path connects Koh Touch to Long Beach through the forest.
+Local operators offer guided jungle hikes, sometimes with a night in a hammock.

 {{COMPONENT_KOHRONG_CTA_KOH_RONG_TOURS}}

-Just 15 minutes by boat south of Koh Rong, Koh Rong Sanloem is smaller, quieter, and considered by many travelers to be the more beautiful of the two.
-Its tourist development is deliberately limited — no grid electricity in some parts of the island (generators and solar panels take over), no through roads, no cars.
+Just 15 minutes by boat south of Koh Rong, Koh Rong Sanloem is smaller, quieter, and according to many travelers, the more beautiful of the two.
+Its tourist development is deliberately limited — no grid electricity in some parts of the island (generators and solar panels take over), no through road, no cars.
 You get around on foot, by kayak, or by boat taxi.

 Saracen Bay